the-turing-way/the-turing-way/book/website/ethical-research/data-anonymization.md

 > not sure where this subheading fits(?) -irenekp
 ### Privacy Models
-Evaluation of reidentification risks is a non-trivial problem and today, is mainly done through qualitative methods.
+Evaluation of reidentification risks is a non-trivial problem and today, is mainly done through qualitative methods that focus on the characteristics of the source data like sampling size.
 However, there exists a class of privacy models that act both as techniques of anonymization as well as measures for the risk levels of the data.
 These mainly focus on expressing the uniqueness of a record in a database as most risk evaluations today are focused on determining record uniqueness [8].
+This privacy class includes, among others:
+* **k-anonymity**: A measure that expresses

 ### When to evaluate re-identification risks?
 Evaluation of re-identification risks is not intended to be a one-time process that takes place at the time of release of data.
 Before releasing the data, the researcher has to account for the possibility of technological advancements in the future being able to re-identify data that seems entirely anonymous in the current technological landscape.
 Further, the researcher must periodically test and re-evaluate the identifiability of their data over time with consideration to the newly available tools and methods.